LBruni98/Network/README.md

 ## Network Design
 ### Architecture
+The requirements for the network were for there to be two LANs; both LANs having 3 PCs, a server and a router.
+Pre-configured IP addresses were to be assigned to the PCs, servers and router for recognizing the devices.
+Further Requirements were to expand the network to be a Wide Area Network (WAN) where the PCs can communicate from the adjacent networks, as well as adding network printing and wireless access.

 The design for the network is a WAN, consisting of two local networks, each with three PCs, a server and a router, along with two extras being a printer and access point.
 The LANs are designed within the Star topology, where the nodes are connected individually to a central point, this being the switch where all the traffic originates.
 The two LANs can communicate via a router as a gateway in both networks.
 An access point was included for connecting to wireless devices, hence the printer placed in both LANs.

 ![Layout](https://github.com/LBruni98/Networking/blob/master/WAN%20Architecture.jpg)